pratt-savi-810/pratt-savi-810-2018-10/README.md

 ![python](https://raw.githubusercontent.com/pratt-savi-810/pratt-savi-810-2018-10/master/images/python_logo.png)

 ### Fall (October-November) 2018
 This semester we'll be staying within the ArcGIS Pro Python environment so we don't spend too much time dealing with cross-platform and environment/dependencies issues.
+Though everything we do will be applicable and helpful for learning Python for other libraries and geo-tools.

 We'll try to be using Python 3.x as much as possible.